wgwhitecoding/CanDo/README.md

 #### Wireframes

 The wireframes of the Kanban Board project outline the basic structure and layout of the application.
 They provide a visual guide for the placement of elements such as navigation, columns, tasks, and modals.
-The wireframes ensure that the user interface is intuitive and easy to navigate, providing a blueprint for the final design.
+The wireframes ensure that the user interface is intuitive and easy to navigate, providing a blueprint for the final design. the wireframs were created using Balsamiq.

 - **Login Page**: